The Battle of Várna, 1444; Part Three

 The battle began on the morning of 10 November 1444 and lasted until evening.
 The Asabs and Akindji soldiers, 10-13,000 men attacked the Hungarian right-wing about 9 A.M.

 At this time, the 10,000 Janissaries, the elite defense forces, haven’t joined the battle yet, they were still standing in their square formation.

-Bán (Duke) Tallóci repelled the attack on the right-wing, and headlong he began to chase the running Turks.
-He was followed by the troops of the Rozgonyi Simon, Bishop of Eger and by the men of Dominis János, Bishop of Várad.
+Bán (Duke) Tallóci repelled the attack on the right wing, and headlong he began to chase the running Turks.
+He was followed by the troops of the Rozgonyi Simon, Bishop of Eger, and by the men of Dominis János, Bishop of Várad.
 Thus, they were lured out and the 10,000 Rumelian Sipahi riders attacked them, led by Pasha Daud.
-The men of the bishops and Cesarini got frightened and were withdrawing towards the sea.
+The men of the bishops and Cesarini got frightened and were withdrawing toward the sea.
 The above-mentioned bishops and Cardinal Cesarini fell but the soldiers of Tallóci could get into the wagonburg.
-It was how the right-wing of the Crusaders was nearly annihilated in the morning.
+It was how the right wing of the Crusaders was nearly annihilated in the morning.
 According to gossip, Cesarini was killed by the Hungarians who wanted to take revenge on him for his advice.